grantbii/design-system/README.md

 Open [http://localhost:6006](http://localhost:6006) with your browser to see the result.

-The pages auto-updates as you edit the files.
+The pages auto-update as you edit the files.

 ## Develop